Counselling for individuals

 I am experienced in working with couples experiencing difficulties and am qualified to do so.
 You don’t have to struggle.
 Couples counselling or relationship counselling can help you to decide what you would like your future to look like.

-You may be unsure about whether counselling can help.
+You may be unsure about whether therapy can help.
 In fact, research has shown that counselling is helpful (see Pybis et al., 2017 for further reading)*.
 Counselling can help you to feel better and can help you to understand yourself.
 After counselling people often find that they are able to make changes in their lives or to accept how things are.

 *Pybis et al. (2017)